CatSnakeDeluxe/Case-Webbapplikation-REUSEFUL/README.md

 ## How To Use App

 ### Step 1: Clone repo
-Click the green button "Code" and copy repo link
+Click the green button "Code" and copy repo link.

-### STep 2: Clone repo to local machine
+### Step 2: Clone repo to local machine
 Open visual studio code and open the folder you want the project in.
 Open a new terminal and write command: git clone "repo link from github".
 Press Enter.

 ### Step 3: Install dependencies
-Write command in terminal: npm i npm i will install all needed dependencies which can be found in package.json
+Write command in terminal: npm i. npm i will install all needed dependencies which can be found in package.json.

 ### Step 4: Create database
 Create a database at https://www.mongodb.com.
 Create a cluster and then select connect -> Connect your application.
 Take the string and paste it in to your .env file as the MONGO_CONNECTION_STR.
 Don't forget to write which database you want to access in the connection string.
 Your database name should be located between / and ? in the string.
 Example: mongodb.net/<yourDataBaseName>?